 Medicare is a federal health insurance program that allows certain groups of people to get healthcare coverage without purchasing individual insurance plans or enrolling in a group health plan, such as an employer's health plan.
-Depending on the type and amount of coverage you have through the Medicare program, and your specific needs, you may need to add on one or more supplemental policies to manage the “gaps” in your coverage.
+Depending on the type and amount of coverage you have through the Medicare program, and your specific needs, you may need to add on one or more Medicare supplement plans to manage the “gaps” in your coverage.

-Medigap insurance coverage is designed to cover what Original Medicare does not cover; these plans close the "gaps" in coverage and help seniors and those with disabilities to manage the costs of their care.
-The 10 Medicare supplemental policies, known as Medigap plans, each cover a range of healthcare costs, in differing amounts.
+Medicare supplemental insurance, or Medigap policies, are designed to cover what Original Medicare does not.
+These plans close the "gaps" in coverage and help seniors and those with disabilities to manage the costs of their care.
+The 10 Medicare supplemental insurance policies, known as Medigap plans, each cover a range of healthcare costs, in differing amounts.

 Benefits included in all of these plans include: